Dental Implants Ridgefield

 Dental Implant Surgery

-• Anesthesia – Prior to surgery, our dentists will numb your mouth with an anesthetic.
+- Anesthesia – Before surgery, the surgeon will numb your mouth with an anesthetic.
 That means you won’t sense pain from the implant work.
-At most, you’ll only feel a slight pressure as our staff operate.
+At most, you’ll only feel a slight pressure as our dentists operate.

-• Implant Placement – Our team will place your implant using advanced dental methods and tools.
+- Implant placement – The surgeon will then place your implant using advanced dental methods and tools.

 Dental Implant Osseointegration & Abutment